• Skip to primary navigation

 • Place sugar cube in an old fashioned glass, add the bitters and muddle.

-• Add ice, brandy, and top with soda.
+• Fill the glass with ice, then pour in brandy, and top with soda.

-• Best garnished with an orange slice and/or cherries.
+• Best garnished with an orange slice and/or maraschino cherries.

 Notes

-You notice I use a 1:1 ratio of liquor to soda, many people do not.
-Diluted ratios of 1:2 or 1:3 are quite common, but to me that is madness.
+I use a 1:1 ratio of liquor to soda, but diluted ratios of 1:2 or 1:3 are also quite common.
 The liquor adds a ton of flavor and should be the star of this drink.
 However, feel free to adjust it to taste.

 Nutritional Information